 It wasn’t until I saw that episode of MAFS, and after some heavy reading, that I realised maybe the problem wasn’t my feelings – the problem was these friendships.

 The thing is, as I did at 17, I love the journey – life was never meant to be spent in cruise control.
 One speed doesn’t work for all.
 I believe you can’t appreciate the highs if you don’t feel the lows.
 The struggles you go through are a test of strength.
 They show you how far you’ve come and when you finally get what you want, you can look back and realise it was all worth it.
 You should never feel like you have to be okay all the time.
-So I expected my oldest friends would be there to help me through a rough patch, the way I have for them.
+So I expected my oldest friends would be there to help me through a rough patch, the way I have tried to for them.

 So where am I going with this?